 Voting isn’t always fun.
 Sometimes it is downright stressful.
-However, I want my kids to know that I take my duty as a citizen seriously.
+However, I want my kids to know that I take my civic duty as a citizen seriously.
 Over the years, we have found some fun ways to prepare for and enjoy Election Day with kids.
 Getting kids involved in the whole voting process takes some of the stress off of me and teaches them a little about our civic duties.

 This article contains Amazon affiliate links.
 As an Amazon Associate Family Fun Twin Cities earns from qualifying purchases.

 Make an Election Day Yard Sign

 Cool Websites to Explore Together on (or before) Election Day

-The web can be an overwhelming place when you are learning about politics.
+The web can be an overwhelming place when you are learning about politics and the election process.
 These are some of the best sites to help teach kids how to be good citizens and share your own beliefs as you work through them together:

 - Your City’s website – If you need a sample copy of the ballot.
 Start with your City’s website.
 Once you know who the candidates are, you can can move on to the next site.

 - Vote Smart – This is a nice site to hit with your older kids before election day.
 You can find bios, positions and speeches.
 You can even try out their “Vote Easy” tool, which walks you through a series of questions to help you pick your candidate.